sffc/socketio-file-upload/README.md

 Use these UNIX permissions when saving the uploaded file.
 Defaults to `0666`.

+#### instance.maxFileSize = null

+The maximum file size, in bytes, to write to the disk.
+If file data is received from the client that exceeds this bound, the data will not be written to the disk and an "error" event will be thrown.
+Defaults to `null`, in which no maximum file size is enforced.

+Note that the other events like "progress", "complete", and "saved" will still be emitted even if the file's maximum allowed size had been exceeded.
+However, in those events, `event.file.success` will be false.

 ### Events

 Instances of `SocketIOFileUploadServer` implement [Node's `EventEmitter` interface](http://nodejs.org/api/events.html#events_class_events_eventemitter).
 This means that you can do: